 AFCON 2025 organisers investigate clashes at Nigeria, Morocco games

-Organisers warn of disciplinary action against players, team officials and journalists if found guilty of wrongdoing.
+Organisers warn of disciplinary action against players, team officials and journalists if they are found guilty of wrongdoing.

-The Confederation of African Football (CAF) has opened an investigation and warned of possible disciplinary action for “unacceptable behaviour of players and officials” as they clashed on the pitch at the end of the Africa Cup of Nations (AFCON) quarterfinal between Algeria and Nigeria.
+The Confederation of African Football (CAF) has opened an investigation and warned of possible disciplinary action for “unacceptable behaviour of players and officials” as they clashed on the pitch on Saturday at the end of the Africa Cup of Nations (AFCON) quarterfinal between Algeria and Nigeria.

 “CAF has referred the matters to the disciplinary board for investigation and has called for appropriate action to be taken if the identified persons were to be found guilty of any wrongdoing,” said African football’s governing body in a statement on Monday.